-The Performance Incentive Credit (PIC) Program is a program whereby eligible offenders have the opportunity to reduce the length of prison service through satisfactory progress in educational/treatment programs, work details, and good behavior.
-Positive performance by offenders will result in favorable reports to the Parole Board, and under this policy an offender can earn up to 12 months credit.
+The Performance Incentive Credit (PIC) Program is a program whereby eligible offenders can reduce the length of stay in prison through satisfactory progress in educational/treatment programs, work details, and good behavior.
+Positive performance by offenders will result in favorable reports to the Parole Board, and under this policy an offender can accumulate up to 12 months credit.
 Unsatisfactory performance will be addressed through the disciplinary process.

 Offenders excluded from this program include:

 - Offenders serving a life sentence with or without possibility of parole